fabienzx/tb/component/README.md

 ## Overall configuration

-In order to get detailed information about the Docker container, including its configuration, network settings, volumes, and more :
+In order to get detailed information about the Docker container, including its configuration, network settings, volumes, and more (in a friendly json way) :
 ```bash
 docker inspect --format='{{json .Config}}' thingsboard/tb-postgres | jq .
 ```